 Millimeter Wave (mmWave) Networks

-The Millimeter Wave (mmWave) Networks Project Group will define and advance 60GHz wireless networking solutions to address the constantly growing demand for bandwidth by delivering gigabits of capacity more quickly, easily and cost-effectively compared to deploying fiber.
+Our goal is to define and advance wireless networking solutions that utilize millimeter-wave spectrum (~30 to 300 GHz) to address the constantly growing demand for bandwidth by delivering gigabits of capacity more quickly, easily and cost-effectively compared to deploying fiber.

 The mmWave Networks Project Group is currently divided into three different subgroups, aligned with Network Technology and Business Focus.